-- 2.1 Penalties must be reasonable in the circumstances of the case and should also be such as to provide an adequate incentive both to the company in question and to other companies in the sectors we regulate to comply. - 2.2 With respect to gas and electricity the power to impose effective, proportionate and dissuasive penalties is an important means of ensuring national compliance with the duties of a regulator under EU law and, in particular, of ensuring that consumer protection measures are effective and enforced. - 2.3 Dependent upon whether a proposed financial penalty is intended to be imposed upon a gas or electricity regulated person, or a water or sewerage services licence holder, we will need to consider the relevant legislative provisions as set out in either the Energy Order or Water Order as the case may be. - 2.4 Recognising that the relevant provisions within the Orders are similar but essentially different there are nevertheless three common questions which we are required to address prior to imposing a financial penalty on each type of regulated person/licence holder which it regulates.
-These are: - Are we satisfied that the regulated person/licence holder has contravened or is contravening any relevant condition or requirement, or has failed to achieve any standard of performance set in accordance with the relevant provisions of the Orders? - If so is it appropriate to impose a financial penalty? - If so, what amount is reasonable in all the circumstances of the case? - 2.5 We adhere to the principles of best regulatory practice as set out by the Better Regulation Executive namely those principles which state that regulatory action should be transparent, consistent, accountable, targeted and proportionate.
+- 2.1 Penalties must be reasonable in the circumstances of the case and should also be such as to provide an adequate incentive both to the company in question and to other companies in the sectors we regulate, to comply. - 2.2 With respect to gas and electricity, the power to impose effective, proportionate and dissuasive penalties is an important means of ensuring national compliance with the duties of a regulator under EU law and, in particular, of ensuring that consumer protection measures are effective and enforced.2 - 2.3 Dependent upon whether a proposed financial penalty is intended to be imposed upon a gas or electricity regulated person, or a water or sewerage services licence holder, we will need to consider the relevant legislative provisions as set out in either the Energy Order or Water Order as the case may be. - 2.4 Recognising that the relevant provisions within the Orders are similar but essentially different, there are nevertheless three common questions which we are required to address, prior to imposing a financial penalty on each type of regulated person/licence holder which it regulates.
+These are: - Are we satisfied that the regulated person/licence holder has contravened or is contravening any relevant condition or requirement, or has failed to achieve any standard of performance set in accordance with the relevant provisions of the Orders?

-&lt;sup>2 Articles 41(1)(d) of the Gas Directive (2009/73/EC); Articles 37(1)(n) and 37(4)(d) of the Electricity Directive (2009/72/EC)
+2 Articles 41(1)(o) and 41(4)(d) of the Gas Directive (2009/73/EC); Articles 37(1)(n) and 37(4)(d) of the Electricity Directive (2009/72/EC).